What’s Going on at SFI

 (WSJ Books/Free Press, 2007)

-Recently optioned by HBO Films for television!
-The story begins in the 1940s, when a group of African-American businessmen were among the first black professionals in Corporate America, helping to change the face of business.
+Optioned by AllDayEveryDay for a documentary!
+The story begins in the 1940s, when a group of African-American businessmen were among the first black professionals in Corporate America, helping to change the face of business and marketing.
 The corporation was Pepsi-Cola Co., led by the charismatic and socially progressive Walter Mack.

 THE BIRKMAN METHOD

-This book, written with Birkman International CEO Sharon Birkman Fink, introduces a remarkable workplace assessment that has given millions of business professionals the awareness they need to improve their business performance and their personal well-being.
-It’s an amazing tool for relationships of all types.
+This book, written with Birkman International CEO Sharon Birkman Fink, introduces a remarkable workplace assessment tool that has given millions of professionals the awareness they need to improve their business performance and their personal well-being.
+It is an amazing tool for relationships of all types.

 In addition to editing, she has done some writing and video reporting for WSJ and for other publications in the U.S. and overseas.